Quantum states in disordered media. II. Spatial charge carrier distribution: Introduction

 In the preceding paper~\cite{Gebhard}, it was shown that the LLT becomes equivalent to the low-pass filter approach of Halperin and Lax~\cite{Halperin1966} for the specific case of a Lorentzian filter when applied to the Schr\"odinger equation with a constant mass.
 In this work, we propose two recipes for calculating $n(\r,T)$ in disordered systems without solving the Schr\"odinger equation, both of them prove to be superior to the LLT.

 The first recipe is the random-wave-function (RWF) algorithm described in Sect.~\ref{subsec:synthesis}.
 In this approach, many sets of random wave functions are generated for a given realization of the potential $V(\r)$ acting on the charge carriers.
+Such procedure has been suggested by Lu and Steinerberger \cite{Lu2018} in order to search for the low-lying eigenfunctions of various linear operators.
 After a repeated application of the thermal operator, the temperature-dependent electron density is found from averaging the results over different sets.
 This procedure provides reliable results for $n(\r,T)$ for fairly large systems.
 The RWF approach has the following advantages over the LLT.
 While the output of the LLT depends on the choice of an adjustable parameter that can be found only by comparison with the exact solution, the RWF scheme does not contain any adjustable parameters.
 Furthermore, the accuracy of the RWF approach for computing $n(\r,T)$ can be improved systematically, whereas the accuracy of the LLT is limited by construction.
 Moreover, all temperatures are accessible for the RWF algorithm, whereas LLT is valid only at sufficiently high $T$, as discussed in Sect.~\ref{sec:ComparisonwithLLT}.

 The second recipe employs an effective temperature-dependent potential $W(\r,T)$ that permits a quasi-clas\-si\-cal calculation of the particle density.
 The effective potential is obtained from the random potential $V(\r)$ by applying a universal low-pass filter (ULF), as described in Sect.~\ref{sec:low_pass_filter}.
 This approach resembles the one suggested by Halperin and Lax~\cite{Halperin1966}.
 In our work, we use a low-pass filter to compute the spatial electron distribution $n(\r,T)$ while Halperin and Lax and their successors focused on the features of the averaged DOS.
 The ULF algorithm is equivalent to the LLT inasmuch it replaces the random potential $V$ by an effective potential $W$ that is used for a quasi-classical description of the electron distribution.
 However, the ULF scheme of converting $V$ into $W$ principally differs from the LLT scheme.
 While LLT is based on solving a system of algebraic equations, the ULF algorithm employs Fast-Fourier Transformation to calculate the effective potential $W$ so that very large systems can be addressed.
 More importantly, the ULF description leads to an explicit temperature dependence of the effective potential, $W\equiv W(\r,T)$.
 On the contrary, the effective potential in LLT does not depend on~$T$.
 This feature is the main disadvantage of the LLT as compared to the ULF algorithm.
 Consequently, the range of applicability for the ULF scheme is much broader than that for the LLT, as illustrated in Sect.~\ref{sec:ComparisonwithLLT}.
 Typically, the ULF description encompasses the experimentally accessible temperature regime.